-Here we have compiled a list of 7 very common, but often overlooked, CV problems you may have.
+Here we have compiled a list of 7 Common mistakes in CV, but often overlooked, CV problems which you may have.
 Also, it reveals how to unravel them.
 This will make you stand apart from the crowd.
 Eventually, it could land you that dream job interview:

 You need to change fields, yet have no experience